 vessel ‘Irene IX’ was traveling towards Somali.
 Its job was to load the consignment of shipping materials from a construction company and transport it to another site.

-So, the insurance company decided to settle the claim with the help of constructive total loss clause mentioned in the Marine hull insurance policy.
+So, the insurance company decided to settle the claim with the help of the constructive total loss clause mentioned in the Marine hull insurance policy.
 Considering it as a constructive total loss, the insurer settled the claim for ‘Irene IX’.